-- a) At the commencement of the examination, the Chief Invigilator shall remind candidates to ensure that they are attempting the right examination paper. - b) Invigilators shall ensure that candidates are provided with additional requirements, depending on the nature of the examination.
+- At the commencement of the examination, the Chief Invigilator shall remind candidates to ensure that they are attempting the right examination paper. - b) The Chief Invigilator shall remind candidates to ensure that they do not possess any unauthorized materials. - c) Invigilators shall ensure that candidates are provided with additional requirements, depending on the nature of the examination.
 Candidates are permitted to do rough work on the inside covers of the answer scripts on the understanding that this is crossed out at the end of the examination.
 Candidates will not be allowed to do rough work on the examination papers.
-No candidate shall be permitted to leave his/her place during the examination. - c) At the end of the first thirty minutes the total number of candidate's present shall be recorded.
+No candidate shall be permitted to leave his/her place during the examination. - d) At the end of the first thirty minutes the total number of candidate's present shall be recorded.
 Invigilators shall then collect the answer books from all vacant places.
-Spare question papers shall be returned to the correct envelopes for collection by the Chief Invigilator. - d) Invigilators shall not sit in one place; rather they shall walk around and strategically observe candidates from the back. - e) Random checks of answer booklets shall be done to search for unauthorized materials usually hidden within the answer booklets. - f) Invigilators shall not in any circumstances do any activity not related to the assigned task of invigilation.
-Such activities which are not allowed to be done by invigilator(s) include: reading newspapers, novels, chatting with mobile phones or using laptop or computer and that invigilator(s) shall be fully responsible for any act which hinder effective invigilation of an examination. - g) Invigilators shall have the authority to confiscate any unauthorized material brought into the examination room. - h) To make sure that no candidate leaves the examination room/hall with examination paper and answer sheets.
+Spare question papers shall be returned to the correct envelopes for collection by the Chief Invigilator. - e) Invigilators shall not sit in one place; rather they shall walk around and strategically observe candidates from the back. - f) Random checks of answer booklets shall be done to search for unauthorized materials usually hidden within the answer booklets. - g) Invigilators shall not in any circumstances do any activity not related to the assigned task of invigilation.
+Such activities which are not allowed to be done by invigilator(s) include: reading newspapers, novels, chatting with mobile phones or using laptop or computer and that invigilator(s) shall be fully responsible for any act which hinder effective invigilation of an examination. - h) Invigilators shall have the authority to confiscate any unauthorized material brought into the examination room. - To make sure that no candidate leaves the examination room/hall with examination paper and answer sheets. - j) To obtain clarification or guidance from the module lecturer or respective Department where there is a misprint or missing information in the examination paper.
+The candidate should be advised to carry on with the rest of the questions. - k) To take appropriate measures where the Invigilator(s) notice that a candidate is in breach of examination regulations in the examination room/hall or premises of the examination against such candidate which will include to require the candidate to write a statement about the incident and sign the statement.
+The candidate shall not be allowed to continue with examination until being proved not guilt.

-- i) To obtain clarification or guidance from the module lecturer or respective department where there is a misprint or missing information in the examination paper.
-The candidate should be advised to carry on with the rest of the questions. - j) To take appropriate measures where the Invigilator(s) notice that a candidate is in breach of examination regulations in the examination room/hall or premises of the examination against such candidate which will include to require the candidate to write a statement about the incident and sign the statement.
-The candidate shall not be allowed to continue with examination until being proved not guilt. - k) To report in a prescribed form incident of breach of examinations to the head of examinations Units immediately after the end of the respective examination. - To make announcements concerning the conduct of the examination or any other important information to the candidate. - m) Students shall use either black or blue pens in writing their examinations and pencils for sketches and drawings.
+- To report in a prescribed form incident of breach of examination regulations to the head of examinations department immediately after the end of the respective examination. - m) To make announcements concerning the conduct of the examination or any other important information to the candidate. - n) Students shall use either black or blue pens in writing their examinations and pencils for sketches and drawings.

-2.13.4 At the End of Examinations
+2.18.4 At the End of Examinations